Whale and Dolphin Watching Tenerife - Whale Seasons Guide and Packing List

 Approaching pilot whales slowly - Check out the tour availability by GYG at no extra cost

-I visited Tenerife already multiple times.
-My last visit to Tenerife was in 2022.
+I have visited Tenerife already multiple times.
+My last visit to Tenerife was in 2023.
 It is almost guaranteed to spot cetaceans on these trips.
 Most common are the pilot whales, which actually belong to the dolphin family and different species of dolphins.

 A pilot whale breathing out - you see the spray